-- 1. Which of the following are models for parallel lines, perpendicular lines and which are neither of them. - i) The vertical window bars ii) Railway lines (track) iii) The adjacent edges of door. iv) The letter 'V' in English alphabet v) The opposite edges of Black Board. - 2.
+- 1. Which of the following are models for parallel lines, perpendicular lines and which are neither of them. - i) The vertical window bars ii) Railway lines (track) iii) The adjacent edges of door. - iv) The letter 'V' in English alphabet v) The opposite edges of Black Board. - 2.
 Trace the copy of set squares (Geometry box) on a paper and mark the perpendicular edges. - 3.
-ABCD is a rectangle. \overline{AC} and \overline{BD} are diagonals.
-Write the pairs of parallel lines, perpendicular lines and intersecting lines from the figure in symbolic form.
+ABCD is a rectangle. $\overline{AC}$ and $\overline{BD}$ are diagonals.
+Write the pairs of parallel lines, perpendicular lines from the figure in symbolic form.
+Also write pairs of intersecting lines.